venkys-io/Code-Blogs/Trees/Easy/LevelOrderTraversal.md

 3) In this block, a binary tree is created by instantiating nodes and linking them appropriately.

-- The root node is assigned the value 10, and child nodes are connected to it.
 - Finally, the level order function is called with the root of the tree, which prints the level order traversal of the binary tree.

-The output of the program, when run, will be the level order traversal of the binary tree:

-10
-20
-30
-40
-50
-60
-70

 This code essentially demonstrates a basic implementation of a level order traversal algorithm for a binary tree using a queue data structure.